-When I asked some Florentines about Pistoia they gave me the usual nonchalant shrug and frankly didn’t paint a very good picture of the city but I have long learned that even in 2012, some Italians have territorial views of the city they live in and other towns nearby.
-It’s even visible in history; Dante mentioned in his Divina Commedia the free town of Pistoia as the home town of Vanni Fucci, who is encountered in Inferno tangled up in a knot of snakes while cursing God, and Michelangelo called the Pistoiesi the “enemies of heaven”.
+When I asked some Florentines about Pistoia they gave me the usual nonchalant shrug and frankly didn’t paint a very good picture of the city.
+However, I have long learned that even in 2012, some Italians have territorial views of the city they live in and other towns nearby.
+It’s even visible in history; Dante mentioned in his Divina Commedia the free town of Pistoia as the home town of Vanni Fucci, who is encountered in Inferno tangled up in a knot of snakes while cursing God, and Michelangelo called the Pistoiese the “enemies of heaven”.
 If you don’t believe me, ask what a Florentine thinks about Prato.

 I did some quick research on the history about Pistoia and was surprised to find out that it was the center of Gallic, Ligurian and Etruscan settlements before becoming a Roman colony in the 6th century BC.
 It was also along the important road Via Cassia: in 62 BC where the demagogue Catiline and his fellow conspirators were slain nearby.
 From the 5th century the city was a bishopric, and during the Lombardic kingdom it was a royal city and had several privileges.
 Pistoia’s most splendid age began in 1177 when it proclaimed itself a free commune: in the following years it became an important political centre, erecting walls and several public and religious buildings.

 Art aside, we really enjoyed discovering the quaint city center and I really want to go back and enjoy some music while sipping a spritz in one of the piazza’s our friend Tracy told us about.
-After getting our passeggiata in the center over with, we decided to head over to the grocery store, pick up some snacks and head over to her house in the hills surround the center.
+After getting our passeggiata in the center over with, we decided to head over to the grocery store, pick up some snacks, and head over to her house in the hills surrounding the center.
 She is extremely fortunate to wake up to a STUNNING view every morning that I might sell my brother for.
-We spent the afternoon preparing too much food and bellini’s before heading for a walk outside to talk to have our own girls vs. wild moment.
+We spent the afternoon preparing too much food and bellinis before heading for a walk outside to talk to have our own girls vs. wild moment.

 Tracy’s view.
 Not too shabby eh?